Homs: Museums

 There are two main museums in Homs, both located in the central part of the city.
 Qasr al-Zahrawi, a former Mamluk-era palace belonging to Ali ibn Abi al-Fadl al-Azzhari, a subordinate of Baibars, the Mamluk sultan, is now the National Folklore Museum.
 Outside the building is a courtyard, occupied on one side by a large terraced liwan with a conch shell semi-dome.
 In the opposite wall, there is a carving of two lions, a symbol of Baibars.
 The first museum built in the city, Homs Museum founded in 1922, is located along Shoukri al-Quwatly Street and contains a selection of artefacts from the Homs region, covering the time between the prehistoric and Islamic eras.

 Festivals

 Homs has several festivals, and the city annually co-hosts the Desert Folk Festival and the Al-Badiya Festival with Palmyra.
 The Desert Folk Festival is an annual festival of the ancient traditions and costumes of the Badiya (Syrian Desert) and it includes exhibitions and concerts between Homs and Palmyra.
 The festival is held in the first week of May.
 The Al-Badiya Festival, which is held mainly in Palmyra with some events in Homs, draws approximately 60,000 tourists during the last week of May.
 Activities include horse, camel and car races, horse contests, music and theatre shows, antique exhibitions and a crafts market.
 Other festivals include the al-Nasarah Festival and the Festival of Krak des Chevaliers and the Valley.
 An annual festival is held at the Church of Saint Elian, attracting large numbers of pilgrims.

+Historically, Wednesday was considered an important day for Homs citizens which is related to certain events happened in the history of the city.
+During the Emesani dynasty era, people who worshiped the sun god Elagabalus held their liturgies at the great "Temple of the Sun" (currently al-Nouri mosque), celebrating the creation of the Sun on "the fourth day" of the divine workweek (The Creation narrative in the Hebrew Bible).